splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 To install the Buildpack:

 * Clone the Collector's :new-page:`Buildpack GitHub repository <https://github.com/signalfx/splunk-otel-collector/tree/main/deployments/cloudfoundry/buildpack>`.
-* Enter the new repo.
+* Go to the newly created repo.
 * Run the following command to add the Buildpack for the Collector:

 .. code-block::

    $ cf create-buildpack otel_collector_buildpack .
 99 --enable